New Student

 • You and your parents are not committed to taking a student loan by filling out the FAFSA.

-• After Online Orientation, you'll set up an Advising & Registration Appointment with your assigned advisor.
+• Once you complete Online Orientation, you will receive an email with a link to schedule an Advising & Registration Appointment with your assigned advisor.

-• Before your appointment, make sure Riverland has at least one of the following:
+• Before your appointment, ensure Riverland has received:

-• High school transcript (if you graduated in the last 10 years)
+• Your High School transcript (if you graduated within the last 10 years),

-• ACT, SAT, MCA, or Accuplacer scores (from the last 5 years)
+• Your ACT, SAT, MCA, and/or Accuplacer scores (taken within the last 5 years).

-• At your appointment, you'll create an academic plan and register for classes.
+• At your appointment, you’ll work with your advisor to create an academic plan and register for your classes.

 • Scholarships are designed to help students achieve their educational goals.